 In addition to the extensive monitoring and testing performed on our water supply, the Water Authority maintains, services and upgrades its water supply facilities and distribution system regularly.
-In 2021 capital projects completed or underway included the following:
+In 2022 capital projects completed or underway included the following:

-- Completion of new GAC wellhead treatment for PFA's at Station No. 20 (New Hyde Park) and construction of permanent building to house the GAC vessels. - Completion of a new AOP and GAC wellhead treatment for 1,4 Dioxane and PFA's at Station No. 35 (Floral Park) in 2022.
-Construction of a permanent building to house the GAC vessels. - The design of a new treatment facility at Station No. 40 (New Hyde Park) for the removal of 1,4 Dioxane and PFA's is underway.
-Completed the purchase of 69 Soma Street, to facilitate the new treatment facility. - Construction of a new treatment facility at Station No. 57 (New Hyde Park).
-The new facility will provide treatment to remove 1,4 Dioxane and PFA's in 2022.
-The facility has a new VOC air stripper and the well pumps were raised to 18-inches above finished grade in accordance with NCDOH Sanitary Survey. - Start design for site rehabilitation at Station No. 44 (South Floral Park). - Completion of new water main at 109th Avenue. - Completion of new main on Hempstead Turnpike to feed the Belmont UBS Arena and Elmont community in 2022. - Service and hydrant replacements. - Computer upgrades and replacements. - Meter replacements.
+- Completion of new AOP/GAC wellhead treatment for 1,4-Dioxane and PFA's at Station No. 35 (Floral Park).
+Construction of a permanent building to house the GAC treatment vessels. - The design of a new treatment facility at Station No. 40 (New Hyde Park) for the removal of 1,4-Dioxane and PFA's is underway.
+Awarded the demolition of 65 Soma and 69 Soma Street, to provide adequate space for AOP/GAC wellhead treatment. - Construction of a new treatment facility at Station No. 57 (New Hyde Park).
+The new facility will provide treatment to remove 1,4 Dioxane and PFA's in 2023.
+The facility also has a new VOC air stripper, emergency generator and the well pumps were raised to 18-inches above finished grade in accordance with NCDOH Sanitary Survey. - The design for full site rehabilitation at Station No. 44 (South Floral Park) is under review.
+This project includes raising the well casing of 4 wells above finished grade, two (2) emergency generators and permanent buildings enclosing GAC treatment vessels. - Completion of new 16" water main and appurtenances on Hempstead Turnpike to feed the Belmont UBS Arena and Elmont community. - Completed a 7.2 mile water main and appurtenances replacement design in Floral Park.
+Design will be submitted to the DOH in early 2023. - Awarded a 5.4 mile water main and appurtenances replacement contract in South Floral Park and Elmont.
+The construction will start in the Spring of 2023. - Full rehabilitation of a 1.5 million gallon elevated storage facility in Elmont. - Service and hydrant replacements. - Computer upgrades and replacements. - Meter replacements.

-Planned improvements for 2022 include:
+Planned improvements for 2023 include:

-- Demolition of 65 Soma Street and 69 Soma Street for the new treatment facility at Station No. 40.

-- Rehabilitation of Tank No. 20 (Elmont).

-- Design for site rehabilitation at Station No. 44 (South Floral Park).

-- Design of new treatment facility at Station No. 40 (New Hyde Park).
-The new facility will provide treatment removal of 1,4 Dioxane and PFA's.

-- Service and hydrant replacements;

-- South Floral Park and Elmont main replacement.

-- Design Floral Park's main replacement.

-- Computer upgrades and replacements.

-- Meter replacements.

-- Vehicle and large equipment replacements.
+- Demolition of 65 Soma Street and 69 Soma Street to provide adequate space for construction of the new wellhead treatment facility at Station No. 40 in New Hyde Park to treat emerging contaminants. - Complete design and bid a contract for the wellhead treatment for 1,4-Dioxane and PFA's for Station No. 44 (South Floral Park) including the construction of new buildings, structures, electrical and mechanical upgrades to treat emerging contaminants. - Complete design and bid a contract for the new well-head treatment for 1,4-Dioxane and PFA's for Station No. 40 (New Hyde Park) including the construction of new buildings, structures, electrical, emergency generator and mechanical upgrades. - Service and hydrant replacements; - Complete full rehabilitation of 1.5 million gallon elevated storage tank facility in Elmont. - Construction will commence for the South Floral Park and Elmont water main replacement contract. - Lead/Iron pipe service replacement program. - Computer upgrades and replacements. - Meter replacements. - Vehicle and large equipment replacements.